 North East Water prepares for the bushfire season by getting our people and systems ready for extreme conditions.
+This includes keeping storages full and having generators on standby.
 However, if there is a bushfire, we may not be able to maintain your mains water supply or water pressure.
 If there is an extreme increase in demand for water from residents and the CFA, water pressure may drop or the supply may stop altogether.
-Please be mindful of using mains water before a fire front arrives.

 If there is a serious bushfire in your area, it could affect the quality of your drinking water.
 During and after a bushfire we recommend you boil your drinking water until we confirm it is safe to drink.

 When preparing your fire plan, please consider an independent water supply.
 The CFA recommends a minimum of 10,000 litres with a non-electric pump to protect your home.
 We advise keeping a supply of drinking water in your fridge in preparation for high risk days or when bushfires are likely (three litres of water per person, per day is recommended).